mahaba254002/Constructors/Readme.md

    ### Static Methods
    - It belongs to a class rather than an object
-   - Can be invoked without the need of creating an instance of a class
+   - Can be invoked without the need of creating an instance of a class rather than the class name and the method itself and the method
    - Able to access static data members and change value of it.

    - Cannot use non static data members or call non static methods directly.